 Having never been to Japan, choosing a place to stay was a daunting task.
 Typically I spend weeks, or months, depending on how spur of the minute trip it is, researching the place we are going.
-I attack it from a historical perspective, and a cultural one, including figuring out all the top attractions and things to do (post coming soon on methodology).
+I attack it from a historical perspective, and a cultural one, including figuring out all the top attractions and things to do.
 But, preparing for our Japan trip was exhausting.
 Mentally and emotionally I was going through some things that were extremely hard to process, and I told Gabriel I wasn’t up for it.
 In fact, I wanted to cancel the whole trip, but in doing so we’d have been out a huge chunk of cash.
 Ultimately we decided to sit with the plan, in large part because Gabriel felt it would help aid in the healing process.
 It definitely did.

 To put it mildly, my heart wasn’t in it.
 But, as it turns out, this little gem we found on airbnb near Fushimi Inari-Taisha (though it had it’s faults – read on) ended up being in an amazing location.
 I don’t think I would have rather stayed anywhere else in the area.
 We were close to two different JR Rail trains which gave us access to the rest of the city, and within walking distance to the Fushimi Inari-Taisha Shrine, which is easily the most recognizable and visually dramatic shrine in all of Japan.